bpbond/R-data-workshop/R-data-workshop.md

 ```
 - How to get help: for example `?read.table`

-Things you should know: data
+Things you should know: data types
 ========================================================

 - The *boolean* (`TRUE`, `FALSE`) data type